maximebf/gousse.js/README.md

  - A set of helper functions to create components and manage an event lifecycle
  - Can be read, understood and modified by anyone
- - Fully written in ES6 with features supported by Chrome, Firefox, Edge and Safari (no need for Babel)
+ - Fully written in ES6 with features supported by Chrome, Firefox, Edge and Safari (no IE, no need for Babel)
  - Make use of custom elements if supported
  - No dependencies, no build chain, use directly from CDN.